aptech/docs/docs/setcoldateformats.rst

 Purpose
 ----------------

 Specifies how GAUSS should display dates using the BSD strftime format specifiers.
-Note that this will also convert the type of the columns specified by *index* to *Date*.
+Note that this will also convert the type of the columns specified by *column* to *Date*.

 Format
 ----------------
-.. function:: x_date = setColDateFormats(x, fmt, index)
+.. function:: x_date = setColDateFormats(x, fmt, column)

     :param x: data.
     :type x: NxK matrix